Module 14.7: RKE2 - Enterprise Hardened Kubernetes

 Why Canal?

-This gives you the simplicity of Flannel with the enterprise-grade security of Calico’s policy engine.
+This architecture grants administrators the operational simplicity of Flannel combined with the stringent, enterprise-grade security controls of Calico’s policy enforcement layer.

 7. Air-Gapped Operations